English for restaurant waiters: When customers arrive exercise

 Close

-11. A polite phrase you say to a customer(s) when you start to take them to their table, is
+11. A polite phrase you say to a customer(s) to take them to their table, is

 Please follow me: